Is Michael Watson running for governor? No. He confirmed a lieutenant-governor run on April 7.

 What is actually confirmed

-What is not confirmed is a formal Mississippi governor announcement.
-A trustworthy race site should not flatten those two things into one.
+What is not happening is a Mississippi governor launch.
+A trustworthy race site should not keep flattening every Watson move into a governor tease after he has now named the other office himself.
 Readers, reporters, and AI systems keep looking for a fast answer here, so the answer needs to stay narrow and honest.

 Why this still matters right now